okviz/okviz.github.io/_mydocs/synoptic-panel/concepts/data-binding.md

 > There are some rules and conventions that govern the assignment of the identifier and which are the elements that can be promoted as areas.
 For more information, see [SVG Format](./maps/svg-format#id-attribute).

 However, it is not recommended to make this editing manually, as it can lead to errors.
-Instead, you can use graphics editors such as *Adobe Illustrator* or *Inkscape* to do this job.
+Instead, you can use graphic editors such as *Adobe Illustrator* or *Inkscape* to do this job.
 It's also possible to use Synoptic Panel's Map Editor ([see below](#manual-binding)) to bind elements to data points, bypassing the need to assign identifiers.

 ## Linking Areas to Data